National Three Peaks Prints

 Like many English Schools, Hatfield High School no longer exists, having metamorphosed into a 'Visual Arts College' and subsequently becoming an 'Academy'.

-Over the past four years, we have guided various 'National Three Peaks Challenge' groups on Ben Nevis for 'Advocate Events Ltd' , the best of many Companies specialising in fund-raising challenge events.
+Over the past few years, we have guided various 'National Three Peaks Challenge' groups on Ben Nevis for 'Advocate Events Ltd' , the best of many Companies specialising in fund-raising challenge events.
 This has really opened our eyes to the vast numbers of people undertaking such events and the impact that an estimated 100,000 pairs of feet each year have on the Ben Nevis mountain path (also known as the 'Pony Track' or the 'Tourist Path').

 One of the zig-zags on the Mountain Path, Ben Nevis